 The ERA Chair holder will lead a new research group in the field of cultural data analytics under the School of Baltic Film, Media, Arts and Communication (BFM) of Tallinn University, fulfilling the following tasks:

-- Formation of the ERA Chair interdisciplinary research team;
+- Formation of the ERA Chair interdisciplinary research team (5-7 senior research fellows and at least 5 PhD students);

 - Daily management of the research team;

-- Preparation of the Research Cooperation Strategy and Implementation Plan;
+- Preparation of the new TLU Research Cooperation Strategy and its implementation plan;

-- Initiation and preparation of Horizon 2020 and other EU research programmes.
+- Preparation of new applications for Horizon 2020 and other EU and national research programmes.

 - Three Tallinn University Schools cooperate in supporting the ERA Chair: the Baltic Film, Media, Arts and Communication School (BFM), the school of Humanities (SH) and the School of Digital Technologies (SDT).